UmaMaheshAdabala/devops_practice/Linux_Cmds/commands.md

   # Cron Commands

-  - Frist Launch an instnace
+  - First Launch an instnace
   - Login into it
   - Go to etc/cron folder
   - To see the list of crons in crontab - " corntab -l "